Dagmawi-Kebede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ./100-change_owner_and_group , change the owner to vincent and the group to staff for all the files and directories in the working directory.

 ./101-symbolic_link_permissions , change the owner and the group owner of _ hello to vincent and staff respectively.

+./102-if_only , change the owner of the file hello to betty only if it is owned by the user guillaume.